 - Try using a bitter herb such as centaurium to ‘wake up’ your stomach

-- Use a prebiotic such as Molkosan Vitality – it should be considered before using any probiotic supplement or taken together with probiotics
+- Use a prebiotic such as Molkosan – it should be considered before using any probiotic supplement or taken together with probiotics

 - If you are having difficulty managing your stress, try a licensed herbal remedy containing valerian herb.